ProspectOne/flexbalancer-js-docs/Migration-Example.md

 # The Performance-Based Answer with Preferred Market Weights
 ## The Case
 We have a set of answers with CDN providers.
-Each provider in our set has special `weigth` number for every continent, that determines the location penalties / boosts for that particular provider.
+Each provider in our set has special `ratio` number for every continent, that determines the location penalties / boosts for that particular provider.
 For example, we want the users from Europe get preferred (so appear more oftenly) answer from `CDN provider 1`, and users from South America should preferrably get answer from `CDN Provider 2`.

 Here goes the `original` Cedexis Openmix Application script: